 Details: The law says that you must have received two doses of “live” measles vaccine, and one each of mumps and rubella vaccines.

-These forms should be submitted as soon as you receive confirmation of your deposit with SUNY Potsdam.
-The information you enter is only be seen by the staff at SHS, is encrypted, and is CCHIT and HIPAA compliant.
+The online forms should be submitted as soon as you receive confirmation of your deposit with SUNY Potsdam.
+The information you enter is only accessible to the staff at SHS.
 Please call (315) 267-2377 or e-mail Student Health Services (firstname.lastname@example.org) if you have any questions or difficulties completing them.

 - Set your web browser to accept “pop-ups” from shsweb.potsdam.edu